scalog/scalog-old/README.md

 # scalog

 ## Setup
 The following assumes you're running a Unix based machine (Linux/Mac).
-These are also written by David in retrospected after he's installed everything so some steps might be missing.
+These are also written by David in retrospect after he's installed everything so some steps might be missing.

 ### Installing Go
 1. Find the right download for your system [here](https://golang.org/dl/).
-2. Set your `$GOPATH` by adding this to your `~/.bashrc`:
+2. Set your `$GOPATH` by adding this to your `~/.bashrc`.
+Note that this is different from `$GOROOT`, where Go is installed:
     ```sh
     export GOPATH="$HOME/go"
     PATH=$PATH:$GOPATH/bin